 - Mission: to generate cutting-edge knowledge at the intersection of engineering and management, and to educate leaders to address the world’s most challenging operations and high-tech problems.

 - Enrollment: between 45 and 50 students in each class

 - MIT LGO Program timeline: students study for 24 months

-- Degrees: students finish with an MBA and a master of science in one of seven engineering departments.
+- Degrees: students finish with an MBA and a master of science in one of eight engineering departments.

 - Action Learning: is a core component of all MIT education, and the MIT LGO program is no different.
 Students do:

 - A six-month research internship that works on an applied business and engineering project.